 Cereal flour (fine) or cereal meal (coarser) is the most common.
-It is made by grinding grains between stone or steel wheels, and it consists either of the endosperm, germ, and bran together (whole-grain), or of the endosperm alone (refined flour).
+They make it by grinding grains between stone or steel wheels, and it consists either of the endosperm, germ, and bran together (whole-grain), or of the endosperm alone (refined flour).

-Flour is used extensively.
+People use flour extensively.
 It is the main ingredient in breads, tarts, pies, crackers, cookies, biscuits, sweets and cakes, and pasta.
-It is even used as thickening agent for gravy, puddings, desserts, and sauces.
+We even use it as thickening agent for gravy, puddings, desserts, and sauces.

 Flour is an excellent source of protein, fiber, minerals, vitamins, trace elements, fats, micronutrients, amino acids, and a complex of carbohydrates.

-A group of proteins found in some grains (wheat and its related species and hybrids, barley, rye, oats) is called gluten.
+A group of proteins that we find in some grains (wheat and its related species and hybrids, barley, rye, oats) have the name gluten.
 Gluten has unique properties.
 It determines the toughness, elasticity, and texture of the flour and the final product.